Excessive hair comprises two entities:

-- Tumour of adrenal gland or ovary
+- A tumour of the adrenal gland or ovary.

 Who gets hypertrichosis?

-Normal hair growth is genetically determined and highly variable.
+Hair growth is genetically determined and highly variable.
 Hypertrichosis may be a subjective complaint of healthy individuals.
 Pathological hypertrichosis can be congenital or acquired.

 - Congenital hypertrichosis lanuginosa, also known as hypertrichosis universalis, and congenital hypertrichosis terminalis are very rare syndromes with autosomal dominant inheritance.

-- Naevoid hypertrichosis is a solitary circumscribed area of terminal hair growth.
+- Naevoid hypertrichosis is a circumscribed area of terminal hair growth.
 A faun-tail on the lower back may be associated with underlying spina bifida.